 If the air filter has a capacity of 200 cfm and an efficiency of 75%, the CADR is 150.
 The CADR is an excellent tool for avoiding being misled by marketing messages.

 What is a Good CADR Rating?

 A decent CADR rating covers at least two-thirds of the room’s surface area.
-A room of 10 feet by 15 feet, for example, has a total size of 150 square feet.
+For example, a room of 10 feet by 15 feet has a total size of 150 square feet.
 As a result, a smoke CADR of at least 100 would be a respectable CADR rating for an air purifier.

 How Important Is CADR Rating For Air Purifier?

 A CADR air purifier rating’s goal is to provide you with an objective benchmark for evaluating the performance of an air purification system.

 As a result, the Clean Air Delivery Rate is the most crucial measure to consider when comparing air purifiers since it refers to an air purifier unit’s speed and efficiency.

 When looking at an air purifier’s CADR rating, it’s vital to remember a few things:

 - Small particles aren’t included.
 The CADR rating informs you of the overall performance of the device.
 However, it will not tell you how efficient it is against tiny particles.
 The tiniest pollutants are likely the most bothersome if you have allergies or asthma.
 Some units are very good at removing bigger particles and hence receive a high grade, but they fail to remove the smallest particles.